Sanders, Chubb shine early, but 49ers backups rally to beat Broncos, 24-15

 Sanders later in the first quarter made a terrific adjustment on a deep pass from Flacco for a 45-yard gain to the San Francisco 7-yard line, although the play was brought back on a holding penalty called on left tackle Garett Bolles.

+"It's good to be back on the football field, making plays and exciting the crowd,'' Sanders said.
+"That's my adrenaline rush.''

-The resurgent play of Sanders, and stifling first-string Denver defense that completely frustrated 49ers quarterback Jimmy Garoppolo, put the Broncos up at halftime.
+The return of Sanders, and stifling first-string Denver defense that completely frustrated 49ers quarterback Jimmy Garoppolo, put the Broncos up at halftime.

 However, the 49ers got two long runs in the third quarter of 30 yards for a touchdown by Raheem Mostert and 45 yards by Deebo Samuel that set up another touchdown against a Broncos defense made up of second- and third-stringers to rally for a 17-9 lead.
 San Francisco got another score in the fourth quarter after converting a Broncos' turnover deep in their own territory.